 If I understood Tonya correctly, then the healthy mode for side projects would be something like this.

 As you can see above, we are hitting different neurons.
-Therefore there could be a possible stimulation that get generated by
+Therefore there could be a possible stimulation that get generated by these kind of activities which Toney mentioned like drawing, writing etc.

 Where an unhealthy mode of side projects could look like this